Clinical-Genomics/cg/documentation/README.md

 Interface to Scout.
 For uploading analysis results to Scout.
 It's also used to access the generation of gene panels files used in the analysis pipeline.

-#### stats

-Interface to CGStats.
-Used to handle things related to flowcells:

-- this is where we find out how many reads a sample have been sequened
-- getting paths to FASTQ files for samples/flowcells

 ### `cli`